Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 It is not uncommon to replace many commingled bin collections per week with a single crushed glass collection – whilst saving considerable money.

-A glass crushing machine can be rented from Waster or also bought outright (Waster could also help your business obtain government grants to purchase the machine if it will boost your recycling performance).
+A glass crushing machine can be rented from Waster or bought outright.
+Waster could also help your business obtain government grants to purchase the machine if it will boost your recycling performance).

-Check out a blog on what happens when customers are unhappy in Sydney rubbish removal.
-Also, check out our prices by accessing our online waste shop by hitting the button below or give us a call on 1300 WASTER.
+Check out a blog on what happens when customers are unhappy with Sydney rubbish removal.
+Also, check out our prices by accessing our online waste shop by hitting the button below or give us a call at 1300 WASTER.

 Recycling glass can be a good step to take as glass is heavy and can make your bin more expensive.